DennisKabutu/cd0037-API-Development-and-Documentation-project/backend/README.md

 #### DELETE /questions/\<int:id\>

 * General:
-  * Deletes a question of the specified id using url parameters.
+  * Deletes a question of the specified id in request parameters in the JSON object.
-  * Returns id of deleted question upon success.
+  * Returns id of deleted question upon success alongside with the message success.
 * Sample: `curl http://127.0.0.1:5000/questions/6 -X DELETE`<br>

         {